SoftwareAG/c8y-docs/content/web/tutorials-bundle/extend-an-existing-application.md

 **Version:** 1017.0.23 | **Packages:** @c8y/cli, @c8y/apps and @c8y/ngx-components

-It is a common use case to extend one of our existing applications like Cockpit or Device Management.
+It is a common use case to extend one of our existing applications like Cockpit or Device managament.

 This recipe explains step by step, how you can extend the Cockpit application with a custom route and hook this route into the navigator.
 First, we will provide some background on what we call a hybrid application and what the [@c8y/apps](/web/libraries/#application) npm package contains.